Why study Philosophy at APSU?

 What engagement opportunities are available to APSU students?

 The Philosophy Club, run by students with faculty consultation, meets regularly to discuss, debate, go on field trips, and have fun.
 Leadership opportunities are available.
 APSU fosters a positive campus environment that encourages active participation in university life.

 APSU students engage in HIP curricular and co-curricular experiences that advance their learning and knowledge.
 Opportunities include first-year seminar, first-year learning communities, common reading experience 'The Peay Read', undergraduate research, study abroad, service and community-based learning, internships, e-portfolio development, and capstone courses & projects.

 What Do Philosophy Majors Do After Graduation?

-Philosophy graduates work in many sectors.
-They can work in government, law, politics or even the Foreign Service.
+Philosophy and Religion graduates work in many sectors.
+A philosophy background is useful and sought after in Business, Government, and Law as well as Teaching and Ministry.
 Graduates with degrees in philosophy have significant advantages over others when it comes to their financial outlook for their careers.
 Mid-career, philosophy graduates make more than Chemistry, Political Science or Business majors.